 Ms. Rose has experience and expertise in corporate governance and related legal and compliance issues.
 She has served on the Board of Directors of Central Pacific Bank, Hawaiian Airlines, Hawaiian Electric Company, and the Gentry Companies.
 She also has served as a Commissioner to the State of Hawaii Department of Hawaiian Homelands.

 Ms. Rose is active in the community.
-Her community service includes serving as a Board Member of the Native Hawaiian Legal Corporation; a member of the Board of Advisors to the Chief Executive of Kamehameha Schools; the Secretary and Treasurer of the Native Hawaiian Chamber of Commerce; a Board Member of the Boys and Girls Club of Hawai'i; a member of the Circuit Court Civil Rules Committee for the First Circuit Court, State of Hawai'i; a Hearing Committee Member of the Disciplinary Board of the Hawai'i Supreme Court; and a member of the State of Hawai'i Board of Engineers, Architects, Surveyors and Landscape Architects.
+Her community service includes serving as a Trustee of the The Nature Conservancy; a Board Member of the Blue Planet Foundation; a Board Member of Child and Family Services; a member of the Board of Advisors to the Chief Executive of Kamehameha Schools; a member of the Advisory Boarad of Assets School; a member of the Advisory Board of Catholic Charities; a Board Member of the Boys and Girls Club of Hawai’i; a member of the Circuit Court Civil Rules Committee for the First Circuit Court, State of Hawai'i; a Hearing Committee Member of the Disciplinary Board of the Hawai'i Supreme Court.
+Previously, Ms. Rose has served as the Secretary and Treasurer of the Native Hawaiian Chamber of Commerce; and a member of the State of Hawai'i Board of Engineers, Architects, Surveyors and Landscape Architects.